tchwork/debug-bundle/Dumping-PHP-Data-en.md

 The intermediate representation of a variable must:

-* be as faithful as possible to allow an effective debugging
+* be as accurate as possible to allow an effective debugging
 * be interoperable, especially with the program in charge of its displaying
 * if possible, remain human readable, to facilitate debugging of the debugging system itself